 - Work for NGOs, organizations, or any companies in any targeted field.

 - Understand your audience and provide content based on it definitely, you can earn easily from it.

 - Photography exhibitions, contests also will help to earn and also to establish your work to the next stage.

 Salary for a Photojournalist

 During the early stages of any job, one cannot expect a large amount of income.
-According to ones hard work, excellence in work, patience, and dedication you can earn gradually.
+According to one’s hard work, excellence in work, patience, and dedication you can earn gradually.
 In India, Photojournalist works as a regular photographer to earn monthly income as well as a freelancer.
 So, during the early stage of the career one can earn from Rs.
 7,000 to Rs.
 20,000 on an average.
-And if you become a senior Photojournalist there is a possibility to earn Rs.
+And by becoming a senior Photojournalist there is a possibility to earn Rs.
 30,000 to Rs, 50,000 or above.
 A freelance Photojournalist can earn an average of Rs.
 4,000 to 12,000 per project.